paul-caron/akai_synth/README.md

 ## Soundfont_explorer.csd

 ### Run
 This one is little different than other synths in this repo.
 It needs a file named soundfont.sf2.
 You can download soundfonts anywhere you like on the internet, they are basically banks of instruments.
-Once you have found a nice soundfont:
+Once you have found a nice soundfont, rename it "soundfont.sf2" and then:

 Plug in your USB midi from your keyboard to your computer.